Exploded view of an Ambient IoT sensor inlay with antenna, microcontroller and chemical sensing layer

 If a device costs $20, you put it on a pallet.
 If it costs 20¢, you put it on every carton.
 If it costs 2¢, you put it inside the label.

-We pursue cost relentlessly: printed antennas and circuitry, off-the-shelf MCUs in cheap form factors, sensors integrated into the PCBA rather than bolted on, packaging that is the device.
+We pursue cost relentlessly: printed antennas and circuitry, off-the-shelf MCUs in cheap form factors, sensors integrated into the PCBA (printed-circuit board assembly) rather than bolted on, packaging that is the device.
 Where appropriate, the device is single-use and compostable — the journey ends, the label biodegrades, the data lives on in the cloud.

 That economics inversion is what unlocks tracking every item rather than just every shipment.